MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

   > [!NOTE]
   > The sample migration script in the OneNote Deployment Guide works only with OneNote for Windows 10 devices on version `16001.14326.22008.0` or later.

-### Migration Policy Development
+### Migration policy development

-To ensure a smooth migration to OneNote for Windows, organizations must customize their script to complete the following functions:
+To ensure a smooth migration to OneNote for Windows, organizations must customize the following sample script to complete the these functions:

 - Installs OneNote on Windows on user devices.
 Refer to the Deployment Guidance section for more details.